 Definite and Indefinite Articles

-Flashcards are included at the end of the lesson to help you learn the words introduced in this lesson.
+Flashcards and a quiz are included at the end of the lesson to help you learn the German definite and indefinite articles.

 Definite Article